 - Librarians, library agencies and staff serving underserved populations, such as those with sensory, physical, health or behavioral conditions or those who are incarcerated or detained.

 - Librarians and staff of state library agencies, and state library consultants – organizations created or authorized by the state government to promote library services in the state through the organization and coordination of a variety of library services.

-- Library networks and cooperatives – organizations of one or more types of libraries: federal, armed forces, academic, public, special, or school.
+- Library networks and cooperatives – organizations providing services to one or more types of libraries: academic, public, special, or school.
 They collaborate to maximize the funds available for provision of library services to all citizens.
 They may serve a community, a metropolitan area, a region, or a state-wide or multi-state area.

 - Consultants, independent or contract librarians, as well as those who work outside of traditional library settings.

 ASGCLA member activity is centered around our interest groups.

 What We Do

 - Cultivate a community to connect you with your peers to help celebrate your victories and provide support and information when you face professional challenges.